the-mitchell-lab/shepherd/README.md

 2. In the hmm_dir folder of the repo, press your Pfam-A file (press TIGRFAM too if desired)
     * If you are worried about space, you can edit the PFAM_DIR variable in the general section of the `confs/default.conf` file.

-Note: If you are a MacOS user, if you are getting a "urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed..." when running RODEO, please go to your applications folder and go to your Python 3 folder and run the "Install_Certificates.command" to fix this issue.
+Note: If you are a MacOS user, if you are getting a "urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed..." when running SHEPHERD, please go to your applications folder and go to your Python 3 folder and run the "Install_Certificates.command" to fix this issue.

 There may be things missing.
 Please let me know.